-Menu Item Description Trim Front to Scrubber Trims the front of the selected clips from the start of the clip up to the scrubber position.
-(W) Alternatively, you can adjust the left side of the clip by clicking the mouse just near the left edge of the clip (the mouse pointer changes to the drag cursor [left] to indicate that you can resize the clip).
+Menu Item Description Trim Front to Scrubber (W) Trims the front of the selected clips from the start of the clip up to the scrubber position.
+Alternatively, you can adjust the left side of the clip by clicking the mouse just near the left edge of the clip (the mouse pointer changes to the drag cursor [left] to indicate that you can resize the clip).
 Click and drag the edge of the clip to the right to trim the amount you want off of the front of the clip.
 This method is functionally equivalent to using the Trim Front to Scrubber command.
 Trim End to Scrubber (E) Trims the back of the selected clips from the end of the clip up to the scrubber mark.
 Alternatively, you can adjust the right side of the clip by clicking the mouse just near the right edge of the clip (the mouse pointer changes to the drag cursor [left] to indicate that you can resize the clip).
 Click and drag the edge of the clip to the left to trim the amount you want off of the back of the clip.
 This method is functionally equivalent to using the Trim End to Scrubber command.
-Lock Clip Unlock Clip (Alt-Command-L) Locks selected clips to their positions on the timeline and cannot be moved.
+Lock Clip Unlock Clip (Option-Command-L) Locks selected clips to their positions on the timeline and cannot be moved.
 When clips are locked, you cannot move other clips onto them to make transitions.
 Select again to unlock selected clips you have previously locked.
-Nest Clips (Alt-Command-N) Nests selected clips into a group for treating the group as a whole when operating on them.
+Nest Clips (Option-Command-N) Nests selected clips into a group for treating the group as a whole when operating on them.
 See Using Nested Clips for details.
 Unnest Clips Unnests a previously nested clip.
 Group (Command-G) Ties selected clips together on the timeline, so that moving one clip moves all grouped clips.
 Ideal for synchronizing voice-overs, music beds, etc., to a camera clip so that their timing remains synchronized as you move them around in your project.

 Menu Item Description Ungroup (Command-U) Returns selected clips to be independent of other clips.
-Add Starting Transition Remove Starting Transition (Alt-Command-,) Adds a transition to the beginning of the selected clip(s).
+Add Starting Transition Remove Starting Transition (Option-Command-,) Adds a transition to the beginning of the selected clip(s).
 Apply again to remove the transition.
-Add Ending Transition Remove Ending Transition (Alt-Command) Adds a transition to the ending of the selected clip(s).
+Add Ending Transition Remove Ending Transition (Option-Command) Adds a transition to the ending of the selected clip(s).
 Apply again to remove the transition.
-Add Starting & Ending Transitions Remove Starting & Ending Transitions (Alt-Command) Adds transitions to the beginning and ending of the selected clip(s).
+Add Starting & Ending Transitions Remove Starting & Ending Transitions (Option-Command) Adds transitions to the beginning and ending of the selected clip(s).
 Apply again to remove the transitions.
+Label Enables you to add and remove colored labels.
 Captions Set Current Language Specifies the language you want to display captions in.
-Export to SRT Exports the closed caption text in this project to a file.
+Import from SRT Imports the closed caption text from a file Export to SRT Exports the closed caption text in this project to a file.
 Clear All Captions Removes caption text from all caption clips in this project.
-Start Dictation (Mac OS 10.8 Mountain Lion only) Displays the Mac OS dictation system, so that you can add text to a text box clip using your voice ( Using Dictation to Add Text ).
-Special Character Displays the Characters window so that you can enter special characters in text fields.
+Start Dictation (Mac OS 10.8 Mountain Lion only) Displays the Mac OS dictation system, so that you can add text to a text box clip using your voice (Using Audio and Video Filters).
+Emoji & Symbols Displays the Characters window so that you can enter special characters in text fields.